ohnotnow/yt-rss/README.md

 # yt-rss

-Keep track of YouTube channels without actually subscribing to them.
+Keep track of YouTube channels without suffering YouTube's subscription page.

 ![Screenshot](screenshot.png)

 ## Why

 YouTube's subscription page is a single unsorted list.
-If you follow a mix of tech channels, music labels, and indie artists, it turns into noise fast.
-And if you only care about one musician on a record label's channel, tough - you're getting every upload from every artist on the roster.
+If you follow a mix of tech channels, music labels, whatever, it turns into noise fast.

-I got tired of that. yt-rss pulls YouTube channels via their public RSS feeds and gives you a CLI and a little web UI to browse recent uploads.
+So this little app pulls YouTube channels via their public RSS feeds and gives you a CLI and a web UI to browse recent uploads.
 You organise channels into categories and filter by them.
-No YouTube account, no algorithm, no notifications.

 It's all stored in a local SQLite database.
 Compiles to a single binary, no external dependencies.